 If you’re looking for one of the best winter escapes in Europe, then Tenerife in Spain is the perfect destination for you.
 Located in the Canary Islands, just over 100km from the coast of Africa, these islands are blessed with year-round sunshine and warm weather.

-Tenerife is the biggest amongst the Canary Islands, and you will find a huge variety of landscapes concentrated in this 2,034 km squared island.
+Tenerife is the biggest amongst the Canary Islands, and you will find various landscapes concentrated on this 2,034 km squared island.

-The most popular area to stay in Tenerife is without a doubt the coastline from Costa Adeje to Los Cristianos, in the south of the island, since it’s the warmest and sunniest.
-However, you will find lots of cheaper and more unique accommodation options in smaller towns like El Medano, Las Galletas or Arona.
+The most popular area to stay in Tenerife is, without a doubt, the coastline from Costa Adeje to Los Cristianos, in the south of the island, since it’s the warmest and sunniest.
+However, you will find many cheaper and more unique accommodation options in smaller towns like El Medano, Las Galletas or Arona.

-Tenerife is especially good to visit in winter since the temperatures remain mild, ranging from 15°C to 20°C in the months from November to February, with as little as 5 rainfall days per month.
-If you’re into water sports, this is also the period when you can expect the biggest waves and strongest winds.
+Tenerife is perfect to visit in winter since the temperatures remain mild, ranging from 15°C to 20°C in the months from November to February, with as little as 5 rainfall days per month.
+If you’re into water sports, this is also the period when you can expect the most giant waves and strongest winds.

-Overall, Tenerife is a great destination for winter escapes, which offers something for every time of traveller.
+Overall, Tenerife is an excellent destination for winter escapes, which offers something for every time of traveller.

 by Sam Opp from Find Love & Travel

 Iceland is an incredible winter escape to experience in Europe.
-Get ready to step into a winter wonderland full of waterfalls, glaciers, and dramatic landscapes!
-Although Iceland is close to the arctic circle, the winter temperatures are pretty mild considering the location.
-The temperatures are generally around 1- 2 degrees Celsius or 32 – 33 degrees Fahrenheit, therefore Iceland is not incredibly frigid.
+Get ready to enter a winter wonderland full of waterfalls, glaciers, and dramatic landscapes!
+Although Iceland is close to the Arctic, the winter temperatures are pretty mild, considering the location.
+The temperatures are generally around 1- 2 degrees Celsius or 32 – 33 degrees Fahrenheit.

-Some of the best things to add to your Iceland itinerary during the winter are to experience the Northern Lights, climbing over or through glaciers, chasing waterfalls, hiking, skiing, and experiencing Iceland’s landscapes and wildlife.
-Some of the wildlife you are likely to see are Icelandic horses, seals, reindeer, and even whales.
+Some of the best things to add to your Iceland itinerary during the winter are experiencing the Northern Lights, climbing over or through glaciers, chasing waterfalls, hiking, skiing, and experiencing Iceland’s landscapes and wildlife.
+There’s a chance of seeing Icelandic horses, seals, reindeer, and even whales.

-The Northern Lights brings most people to Iceland during the winter.
 The best time to see the Northern Lights in Iceland is from September until March.
 Iceland even has a daily forecast you can use to track the Northern Lights, although the best way to see the Northern Lights is by taking a tour.
-Tours know the best places to see the Northern Lights and you will be guided by a professional who knows the land.
+Tours know the best places to see the Northern Lights, and you will be guided by a professional who knows the land.

-There are also several winter festivals in Iceland including Þorrablót, Icelandic midwinter festival, usually taking place from January to February, Christmas which lasts 26 days, and New Year’s Eve.
-During Christmas time, all of Reykjavik is lit up with Christmas lights and there’s tons of Celebration and festivities around the city.
-Christmas itself is celebrated on Christmas Eve (and just about everything closes) instead of Christmas Day and ends January 6th.
-New Year’s Eve Reykjavik is known to light up with dozens of fireworks for hours making it a true celebration.
+There are also several winter festivals in Iceland, including Þorrablót, the Icelandic midwinter festival, usually taking place from January to February, Christmas, and New Year’s Eve.
+During Christmas time, all of Reykjavik is lit up with Christmas lights, and there are tons of Celebrations and festivities around the city.
+Christmas itself is celebrated on Christmas Eve (and just about everything closes) instead of Christmas Day and ends on January 6th.
+On New Year’s Eve, Reykjavik celebrates with dozens of fireworks.

-Some tips to keep in mind when visiting Iceland during the winter is to bring waterproof clothing and pack layers since Iceland can be very wet and windy.
-Furthermore, be prepared to have 4 wheel drive and potentially chains on your tires during winter adventures.
+When visiting Iceland during the winter, some tips to keep in mind are to bring waterproof clothing and pack layers since Iceland can be very wet and windy.
+Furthermore, be prepared to have a 4-wheel drive and potentially chains on your tires during winter adventures.